tgstation/tgstation/README.md

 When this completes, copy over your /data and /config folders again, just in case.

 When you have done this, you'll need to recompile the code, but then it should work fine.

 ---

+### Configuration

+For a basic setup, simply copy every file from config-example to config.

+---